Graduate Diploma of Business Analytics

 All applicants must provide the following with their application:

-• a statement demonstrating the relevance of your work experience to the course
+- an expression of interest demonstrating the relevance of their work experience and career aspirations to the course

 Credit for prior learning - general